subzerosighlo/Codename_DumperDogg_Project/README.md

 Plan on adding these features soon:

-Admin dashboard
+Admin dashboard,
-Customize options
+Customize options,
-get it to a easy self intstall wizard setup docker image for easy spin up for the small time compaines
+get it to a easy self intstall wizard, setup docker image for easy spin up for the small time compaines,